Nora Eccles Harrison Cardiovascular Research & Training Institute

 Cardiac MRIs are specific to atherosclerosis in the heart.
 They detect tissue damage or blood flow issues, acting as an invaluable tool for assessing atherosclerosis progression in serious cases.
 Healthcare professionals also utilize ultrasound machines, fluorescence, and photoacoustic imaging to scan blood vessels.
 Each imaging method works in different ways to detect high-risk atherosclerosis early.

-What Is the Best Imaging Modality for Atherosclerosis?
+The Best Imaging Modality for Atherosclerosis

 MRIs, also known as high-resolution magnetic resonance imaging, have become a popular method of atherosclerosis detection and risk assessment.
 Unlike other arterial visualization and examination methods, MRIs provide high-resolution pictures without ionizing radiation.
 When combined with angiography, they are a safe, reliable technique for studying vessel walls and surrounding arterial plaque buildup.
 In some cases, healthcare providers may measure blood flow and stenosis damage after an MRI with an ultrasound.